Setting Up data ingestion for your ServiceNow® data

 Note

-Due to restrictions on the Snowflake and ServiceNow REST APIs, the connector cannot ingest a table if a single row exceeds 10 MB of data.
+Due to restrictions on the Snowflake and ServiceNow® REST APIs, the connector cannot ingest a table if a single row exceeds 16 MB of data.
 In that case, the connector tries to ingest data with the frequency defined in the table schedule.
-If a row exceeds the limit, the connector generates an error message and continues ingesting another table.
+If a row exceeds the limit, the connector generates an error message and continues ingesting other table.
+To overcome this limitation, you can configure column filtering to exclude large columns from ingestion.

 Setting Up Data Ingestion Using Snowsight